 The building you see today was designed by the architect John Patterson of Edinburgh who trained under Adam.
 Francis Sitwell’s brief was to “produce a design which was a reminder of the border conflicts and yet introduce Barmoor into a new era of elegance and stability”.

 The Castle at Barmoor remains the centrepiece of the Country Park at Barmoor as a dramatic architectural feature from a different age.

 The original design was to create an enclosed yard with an entrance arch.
 The buildings still reflect the architects intent and include the Gardner’s Cottage, the Stable Block and the Coach House.
-The integrity of the designs has been maintained with the addition of fountain in the centre of The Courtyard which was installed in 2015 to commemorate the 25th anniversary of the opening of the Country Park.
+The integrity of the designs has been maintained with the addition of a fountain in the centre of The Courtyard which was installed in 2015 to commemorate the 25th anniversary of the opening of the Country Park.

-The Central pond and Stables lie adjacent to The Courtyard.
+The Central Pond and Stables lie adjacent to The Courtyard.
 The Central Pond provides an area for a variety of flora and fauna and adds to the wildlife spotting opportunities at Barmoor whilst creating a visual focal point when approaching the castle.

 One of the special attractions of the park is the wooded copse walk.
-Comprising of a native woodland copse along the northern boundaries of the park with walkways meandering their way linking public footpaths and access to the surrounding countryside that surrounds us.
+Comprising of a native woodland copse along the northern boundaries of the park, with walkways meandering their way, linking public footpaths and access to the surrounding countryside that surrounds us.